ZigaSajovic/CppML/README.md

 The reader could continue by writing a metaprogram that **permutes** the `Element`s in such a way, that their layout in memory would minimize the size of the object holding them (think of a tuple).
 Or, if the types wrapped by `Element` were classes, he/she could enforce a partial ordering on the list, as dictated by their *inheritance hierarchy*.

-### Creating a linear hiearchy of Policy classes from a flat parameter pack
+### Creating a linear hierarchy of Policy classes from a flat parameter pack

 In this section we demonstrate more advance notions of metaprogramming in **CppML**, such as variadic compositions of partial evaluations.
 Suppose we have a collection of policy classes of the form: